JaivigneshJv/GenSpark/Day 22 - May 10/README.md

 - C#: The application is built using C# language.
 - .NET Core/.NET Framework: The project utilizes the .NET Core or .NET Framework depending on the version used.
-- Entity Framework Core: Entity Framework Core is used for database access and management.
+- Entity Framework Core: Entity Framework Core is used for database access and management, following the **code-first approach**.
 - Microsoft SQL Server: The application uses Microsoft SQL Server as the database backend.
 - Console Interface: The user interacts with the application through a console interface.